Kathleen Honora Greatorex

 Kathleen Honora Greatorex (September 10, 1851 — May 6, 1942) American painter and illustrator born in Hoboken, New Jersey, known for her still life and flower paintings.
 She lived in France for many years.

 Early years

 Her mother, Eliza Pratt Greatorex was a well known painter and printmaker associated with the Hudson River School while her father, Henry Wellington Greatorex, was a respected musician.
 Throughout her career she worked closely with her mother and sister.
-Following the murder of her brother, Thomas Anthony Greatorex, in Colorado in 1881, the Greatorex women left New York City and moved to Moret-sur-Loing, in the Ile de France.
+Following the murder of her brother, Thomas Anthony Greatorex, in Colorado in 1881, the Greatorex women left New York City and moved to Moret-sur-Loing, in the Île-de-France.

 Greatorex began her art studies with her mother before moving to Paris where she studies with Jean-Jacques Henner and then to Germany to study at the Munich Pinakothek.
 She continued her studies in Rome.

 Career

 Greatorex showed at least three pieces at the 1893 World's Columbian Exposition in Chicago.

 During the final years of his life, noted Impressionist painter Alfred Sisley, resident of Moret-sur-Loing developed a close friendship with Kathleen Greatorex.
 Following the death of her sister Eleanor Elizabeth Greatorex (1854–1908), Greatorex sold a portion of her property to American art-dealer and critic Sarah Tyson Hallowell, whose niece Harriett Hallowell was named as Kathleen's sole heir when Greatorex died of old age on May 6, 1942 in Moret-sur-Loing.